The first leg of our Ilocos Tour started with a day trip in Vigan, Ilocos Sur. This time we visited the various Vigan tourist spots.

 Saint Paul Cathedral (Vigan Cathedral)

-The Saint Paul’s Cathedral (also known as the Vigan Cathedral) is a Roman Catholic Cathedral in Vigan and is part o the UNESCO World Heritage Site declaration for the Historic Town of Vigan.
+The Saint Paul’s Cathedral (also known as the Vigan Cathedral) is a Roman Catholic Cathedral in Vigan.
+It is part of the UNESCO World Heritage Site declaration for the Historic Town of Vigan.
+The church is included in the Vigan tourist spots you can visit.

 Personally, I love the facade of the Cathedral as it is very bright and welcoming.
 We did not spend too much time inside the church, however as it was close to lunch time and we had reservations at the Hidden Garden and had one more stop before we go!